Jemima Kirke: Early life and family

 Born in London on 26 April 1985, Jemima Kirke moved to New York when she was 11 years old and was then raised in New York City.
 She is the daughter of Simon Kirke, the former drummer of the rock bands Bad Company and Free.
 Her mother is Lorraine Kirke (née Dellal), the owner of Geminola, a vintage boutique in New York City that supplied a number of outfits for the television series Sex and the City.
 Her character Jessa wore a wedding dress from Geminola in the season finale of the first season of Girls; also, earlier in her career, she was featured along with her sisters in a fashion piece in Teen Vogue in which they wore clothing from the store.

 Her father is of English and Scottish descent (the Kirkes being a junior branch of a family of Nottinghamshire landed gentry and descending also from the Gibson-Craig baronets) and her mother is Jewish.
 Kirke's maternal grandfather, Jack Dellal, was a British businessman of Iraqi-Jewish descent and her maternal grandmother, Zehava Helmer, was an Israeli flight attendant for El Al. Kirke has two sisters, actress Lola Kirke and singer and actress Domino Kirke.
 She is a cousin of curator Alexander Dellal, shoe designer Charlotte Olympia Dellal and model/photographer Alice Dellal.
+Elisa Sednaoui is her cousin-in-law.

 Career

 Art

 Jemima Kirke majored in art as a student and received her Bachelor of Fine Arts in painting from the Rhode Island School of Design in 2008.
 In late 2011, she held an exhibition titled "A Brief History" through Skylight Projects.
-In late 2017 to early 2018, she had a show at Sargeant's Daughters, a Lower East Side gallery, where she exhibited portrait-style paintings, some of them neck-up, others full-figure, of women in their wedding dresses.
+In late 2017 to early 2018, she had a show at Sargent's Daughters, a Lower East Side gallery, where she exhibited portrait-style paintings, some of them neck-up, others full-figure, of women in their wedding dresses.
 Kirke was inspired by her own divorce and the exhibition also contained a self-portrait of Kirke in her wedding dress and veil.
 In 2019 she opened a solo show called “SCAMP” at Sargeant's Daughters gallery.

 In September 2022, Kirke presented for Batsheva Hay's spring collection at Ben's Kosher Deli.